The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Absentee Voting

 All Ohio voters whose registration information is up-to-date have the opportunity to vote in any election by requesting an absentee ballot.
-Voters need only fill out and return an application by noon on October 31, 2020.
+Voters need only fill out and return an application by seven days before the election.
 All registered voters may request and vote using an in-person absentee ballot in person at their county board of elections or early voting center.
-Voted ballots must be postmarked no later than Election Day and received no later than 10 days after Election Day, or delivered in person on Election Day.
+Voted ballots must be postmarked no later than the day before Election Day, or delivered in person before 7:30 p.m. on Election Day.

 Polling Locations